-There’s Jeff Goldblum as the harried manager of a thrift store who employs the ex-cons his mother recommends (she, just happening to be incarcerated for killing his father); Alfre Woodard (making her film debut) as Goldblum’s suspicious assistant, a snooping agitator who has no idea what she’s taking on wrangling with the volatile Emily; and Moses Gunn as Pike, the brusk building manager with whom Emily forges something resembling a relationship—or at the very least, the closest thing to a relationship her sealed-off heart will allow.
+There’s Jeff Goldblum as the harried manager of a thrift store who employs the ex-cons his mother recommends (she's incarcerated for killing his father); Alfre Woodard (making her film debut) as Goldblum’s suspicious assistant, a snooping agitator who has no idea what she’s taking on by wrangling with the volatile Emily; and Moses Gunn as Pike, the brusk building manager with whom Emily forges something resembling a relationship—or at the very least, the closest thing to a relationship her sealed-off heart will allow.

 And then of course there’s Barbara and Neil Curry, the focus of Emily’s obsessive harassment.
 Anthony Perkins’ Neil seems an Average Joe type, but there’s something a bit off about him (it IS Anthony Perkins, after all).
-In an instance of an actor’s real-life discomfort in his a role working to a film’s advantage (Perkins felt he couldn’t convincingly play a construction worker, and he’s right), Neil comes across as a person attempting to hide something unsavory about their past in the adoption of a new persona that’s an ill fit.
+In an instance of an actor’s real-life discomfort in his a role working to a film’s advantage--Perkins felt he couldn’t convincingly play a construction worker, and he’s right--Neil comes across as a person attempting to hide something unsavory about his past in the adoption of a new persona that’s an ostentatiously ill fit.
 As ill-fitting as his marriage, it would appear.
-For while no mention is made of how long they’ve been together (Neil’s plans to build the two of them a cabin hint of being somewhat-newlyweds), cracks are already beginning to show in the relationship, evident in Neil’s prolonged absences and Barbara’s perpetual bewilderment (alas, the sole character trait afforded Berry Berenson’s character).
+For while no mention is made of how long they’ve been together (Neil’s plans to build the two of them a cabin hint of being somewhat-newlyweds), cracks are already beginning to show in the relationship, evident in Neil’s prolonged absences and Barbara’s perpetual bewilderment at his behavior (alas, the sole character trait afforded Berry Berenson’s character).

 This is my absolute favorite of all Geraldine Chaplin’s screen performances.
 In fact, I’d rate her Emily as one of the most memorable, intriguing characters written for a woman.
 Movie femme fatales come in all stripes.
 Most, regrettably, embodying some aspect of men’s fear of women.
 A great many of these films ask us to view the femme fatale from the lead male character’s perspective.
 What I find so fascinating about Emily and Chaplin’s intense, internal portrayal, is that, in being a study in contradictions, she belongs to no one but herself.